-When a student is absent from school, the student, upon arrival or return to school, and within five (5) days of the absence must bring a note signed by the parent, medical professional, or court official giving the date(s) of the absence(s) and describing the reason for the absence.
+When a student is absent from school, the student-upon arrival or return to school-must bring a note signed by the parent within five (5) school days that describes the reason for the absence.
+A note signed by the student, even with the parent's permission, will not be accepted unless the student is 18 or older or is an emancipated minor under state law.
+A phone call from the parent may be accepted, but the district reserves the right to require a written note.

 The campus will document in its attendance records for the student whether the absence is considered by the district to be excused or unexcused.
 Please note that, unless the absence is for a statutorily allowed reason under compulsory attendance laws, the district is not required to excuse any absence, even if the parent provides a note explaining the absence.

-Doctor's Note After an Absence For Illness
+Doctor's Note After An Absence For Illness

 Upon return to school, a student absent for more than five consecutive days because of a personal illness must bring a statement from a doctor or health clinic verifying the illness or condition that caused the student's extended absence from school.
-Otherwise, the student's absence may be considered unexcused and, if so, would be in violation of compulsory attendance laws.
+Otherwise, the student's absence may be considered unexcused and, if so, would be considered to be in violation of compulsory attendance laws.